IntrospectiveSystems/xGraph/Nexus/Proxy/README.md

 _Introspective Systems, LLC_

 ---
-The Proxy module is a core module used to create TCP socket connections between two modules in different systems.
+Proxy is a core module used to create TCP socket connections between two modules in different systems.
 Can operate as either a Server linked to a specific Module within the same system, or as a Client connected to another Proxy or other TCP connection.
 Modules send commands to the Proxy as if it were the destination module without requiring additional parameters.